Written by Medicover Team and Medically

 Skin Allergies

-Allergic reactions to deodorants, soaps, or laundry detergents can lead to an armpit rash.
-These products often contain chemicals that can irritate the skin, leading to red, itchy patches.
+Allergic reactions to deodorants, soaps, or laundry detergents can lead to an armpit irritation.
+These products often contain chemicals that irritate the skin, leading to red spots under armpits and discomfort.

 Fungal Infections

-Fungal infections are another common cause of underarm rashes.
-The warm, moist environment of the armpits is an ideal breeding ground for fungi, leading to infections that cause red rashes on the body.
+Fungal infections are another common cause of rash under the armpits.
+The warm, moist environment of the armpits is ideal for fungi, leading to infections that cause red rashes on the body.
 Antifungal creams are often used to treat these infections.

 Bacterial Infections